syncfusion-content/maui-docs/MAUI/Maps/migration.md

 </tr>
 </table>

-The following code example explains how to intialize the layer and customize the layer in Xamarin SfMaps and .Net MAUI SfMaps.
+The following code example explains how to intialize the circle layer and it's customization in Xamarin SfMaps and .Net MAUI SfMaps.

 <table>
 <tr>